-- Crying and blushing about how much your job frustrates you to your boss.
+- Crying and blushing about how much your calling frustrates you to your bishop.
 You can’t take it back and you will not get released.
 And he will begin talking to you like you’re a baby, which you’re not.
 Really!

 - Stealing roses from a neighborhood house.
-If not your conscience, the neighbors or the pincher bugs will get you.
+If not your conscience, the neighbors from the ward or the pincher bugs will get you.

 - Biting your spouse, not because you’re kinky, but because you’re angry.
 Biting your children, not because you’re playing, but because you’re angry.
 Contention is of the devil.